Is Merrill Edge Safe 4-star brokerage rating

 Merrill Pricing Rating

-A robo account through Merrill Guided Investing costs 0.45% yearly to maintain; adding a human advisor raises the management fee to 0.85%.
-The automated plan requires either $1,000 or $50,000, based on the chosen investment strategy.
-The hybrid option demands $20,000 or $50,000.
+A robo account with Merrill Guided Investing has a 0.45% yearly fee.
+If you want a human advisor, the fee goes up to 0.85% per year.
+The regular automated program requires at least $1,000 or $50,000 to start, depending on the strategy.
+The hybrid option with a human advisor needs $20,000 or $50,000 to begin.

 Merrill Site